-Naturopathic physicians specialize in treatment of factors which inhibit weight loss including: specific dietary counseling, promoting proper digestion, restoring compromised liver function, promoting proper thyroid metabolism, identifying nutrient deficiencies, treating food allergies, treating insulin resistance, detoxification of heavy metals, and treatment of intestinal imbalances.
+Naturopathic physicians specialize in treatment of factors which inhibit weight loss including: specific dietary counseling, promoting proper digestion, restoring compromised liver function, promoting proper thyroid metabolism, identifying nutrient deficiencies, treating food allergies, detoxification of heavy metals, and treatment of intestinal imbalances.

 Never use a low calorie diet again.
 This is not a diet.
 Banish the word from your vocabulary.
 Replace it with “I choose to live a particular way that includes a moderate amount of good clean food, regular exercise, relaxation, fun, time for myself and caring for myself and others.”

 Atkins Diet…Zone Diet…Low Fat Diet… They all share a common flaw: a “one size fits all” approach.
 Naturopathic physicians can work with you to determine the lifetime eating plan that is right for you which will promote overall health as well as weight loss.

 Exercise helps reduce weight.
 Research shows that frequency of exercise is the most important factor in weight loss.
 Duration of exercise is the second most important factor.
 Exercise has important benefits:

 Increases lean body mass, which automatically increases your metabolism – muscle tissue has a higher metabolic rate (burns more calories) than adipose (fat) tissue.

 Improves mood, improves sleep, improves balance and coordination, lowers blood sugar, improves immune system function, improves circulation, lowers blood pressure, lowers LDL (“bad”) cholesterol, raises HDL (“good”) cholesterol and overall significantly reduces the risk of heart disease.